WillianFuks/djwto/README.md

 ## Overview

 djwto offers 3 main ways to process the JWT tokens, which is defined by the settings `DJWTO_MODE`.
-Despite of the mode running, the tokens are always returned as **access* and *****refresh**.
-The first is inteded to be short-lived and used more often whereas the second lives longer and is only sent on a specific path as defined by the setting `DJWTO_REFRESH_COOKIE_PATH`.
+Despite of the mode running, the tokens are always returned as `acccess` and `refresh`.

+The first is intended to be short-lived and used more often whereas the second lives longer and is only sent on a specific path as defined by the setting `DJWTO_REFRESH_COOKIE_PATH`.
 Its purpose, as the name implies, is to refresh and create a new *access* token.

 Here's an overview of each mode available: